 Dan held the insect to his nose.
 It was three inches long, tan in color, and had ten black spots encircling its head.
-“You flatter me with your honor, Virgil Blue.”
-Dan climbed into the furnace with his left foot, cracking twigs and branches.
+“You flatter me, Virgil Blue.”
+Dan climbed into the furnace, cracking kindling underfoot.
 “May I have the incense?”

-“Of course, Danny.”
-Virgil Blue tended to the smoldering end of an incense stick while Dan settled into a cross-legged position atop the logs.
-Virgil Blue stood the incense in the wood.
+“Of course, Dan.”
+Virgil Blue guarded the smoldering end of an incense stick while Dan settled cross-legged atop the logs.
+Virgil Blue stood the incense in the tinder.

 Dan watched embers light the kindling.
 “I’ll put in a good word for you, sir.”

 “I’ve never been good at saying goodbye.”

 “Goodbye, Virgil Blue.”

 “Goodbye, Danny.
-Say hello to Beatrice for me.”
+Greet Beatrice for me.”
 Virgil Blue pressed his shoulder into the door.

 The room grew warm.